nishlfernando11/places-rn/README.md

-# places-rn
+# meal-app-rn
-Places app
+A simple React native app for adding favorite places.

-# Start app
+# Start App
-npm start
+Run npm start on the terminal